Phoneutria: Medical significance

-Reported cases
+Non-fatal cases

 A 45-year-old man, with no nervous background, employed in the agricultural section of the Butantan Institute, working barefoot, was bitten at 10:40 AM on the small toe of his left foot by a medium-sized Phoneutria.
 Immediately he felt intense pain that radiated to his foot and leg.
 He also reported visual disturbances, and when he tried to enter the building, he fell.
 Without strength, he was supported by two men to the laboratory, where he was examined.
 He could not stand, had difficulty seeing, difficulty talking (he could not answer questions), and complained of severe general pain and intense cold.
 He was sweating profusely, there was hyper nasal secretion and salivation, which made him blow his nose and spit constantly.
 He was agitated, with generalized tremors and continuous cramps in his left foot and leg, and an irregular pulse with 112 beats per minute.
 An hour after the accident, the serum was injected into the left buttock.
 During the next hour, the pulse became faster, thready, almost uncountable, and the temperature decreased, with a worsening of the general condition.
 At noon the victim received a new injection of serum and by 1:00 pm there was improvement.

-In another case, a 22-year-old woman, four months pregnant, was bitten on the hand.
-She experienced severe generalized pain with paroxysm, had difficulty keeping up and talking, moaned, had cramps, generalized tremors, excessive sweating, and rapid pulse (140–150 beats per minute); after receiving the antidote the victim stabilized.

 In another case, a 16-year-old boy was bitten on his left hand.
 The victim had severe general pain, visual disturbance, generalized tremors, cramps, profuse sweating, and a weak, irregular rapid pulse.

 A 23-year-old market worker moving a bunch of bananas was bitten on his hand by P. nigriventer in São Paulo, Brazil.
 The specimen measured 3.5 cm long and 6 cm with its legs.
 It was reported that the wound was extremely painful, with the victim noticing that the bite area was sweating and the hair on his skin stood on end.
 He also reported that the pain radiated to his chest and that his heart began to race.
 The victim was dizzy and nauseated, felt cold, began to drool and vomit, and exhibited priapism.
 He was later treated with anesthetics, tetanus prophylaxis, and anti-venom, and recovered 36 hours after the bite.